Skip to content

 Issues

-This page covers the issues that may arise within the usage of the program, explains what causes them, and what should you do.
+This page covers the issues that may arise within the usage of the program, explains what causes them, and what you should do.

 WAFChallengeError occasionally pops up